danwahl/danwahl.github.io/_drafts/agi-safety.md

 Well, I've been as impressed as everyone else by the remarkable progress that has been made in the last few years, but I suggest we employ a different reference frame when judging our proximity to _general_ superhuman capabilities.
 Instead of seeing all these advances as moving us one step closer to AGI (doom), we could instead see modern AI techniques as cleaving nature at a new joint (one that may sit in middle of a cognitive blind spot).

-For example: before simple calculators, humans labor was an integral part of any attempt to [crunch numbers](https://youtu.be/DmfxIhmGPP4).
+For example: before simple calculators, human labor was an integral part of any attempt to [crunch numbers](https://youtu.be/DmfxIhmGPP4).
 Before computers, human labor was an integral part of any attempt to [manipulate data](https://en.wikipedia.org/wiki/Hidden_Figures).
 At each step, a certain portion of the intellectual burden was offloaded from humans and onto machines, but the "core smarts" remained squarely within the human domain.

 Now, with modern AI techniques, we're once again presented with a new category of "machine" that exceeds human capabilities in some domains.
 But it's still unclear whether we're in an entirely new paradigm, and AGI is about to offload _all_ remaining burdens (for better or worse), or if recent advances instead mark a new calculator/computer revolution.